anair-it/openshift-plus/README.md

 Apache Nifi can be used as the glue and backbone for all microservices.
 Nifi provides service mesh capabilities, transformers, security, dynamic throttling.
 [Read more...](nifi/README.md)

 # Monitoring
-- Deploy Grafana to visualize metrics and set alerts.
-[Read more...](monitoring/grafana/README.md)
+- Deploy Grafana, Prometheus, Node-exporter, Push gateway to visualize metrics and set alerts.
+[Read more...](monitoring/README.md)
 - Prometheus Operator [Read more...](https://operatorhub.io/operator/prometheus)